LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Method

-\paragraph{Condensed Feature Grid.} First, we voxelize the 3D points and average pool the point features within each voxel, discarding empty voxels.
-For referring tasks such as object captioning, a learnable anchor embedding is injected into voxels that fall within the referred region.
-Despite voxelization, the representation remains costly and still limits scalability.
-To further improve efficiency, we convert voxels into the \ac{cfg} by pooling voxel features along the height axis.
-Before pooling, we encode the height of each voxel with \ac{rope} \citep{su2024roformer}.
-To encode horizontal positions, we integrate 2D Fourier features \citep{tancik2020fourier} in the \ac{cfg}.
+\paragraph{Voxelization.} We first voxelize the 3D points by averaging point features within each voxel, with empty voxels discarded.
+For referring tasks such as object captioning, a learnable anchor embedding is added to voxels that fall within the referred region.
+This yields an initial voxel-based representation $v_{(x,y,z)}$, which remains computationally expensive for representation and challenging for 3D spatial modeling.

-\paragraph{Position Embeddings.} We adopt \ac{rope} for vertical spatial modeling and Fourier features for horizontal spatial modeling. \ac{rope} encodes position information by rotating the feature vector by a series of angles for different feature channels.
-The angles are derived from linear combinations of the position value and channel-specific frequencies.
-The rotary nature enables \ac{rope} to better capture vertical spatial relations, such as distinguishing objects at different heights, compared to additive position embeddings \citep{vaswani2017attention,tancik2020fourier}.
-In contrast, the Fourier feature works by first applying a linear transformation to the position value and then computing sinusoidal components, which are passed through an MLP to produce embeddings.
-Let $R(p)$ denote the rotation matrix for \ac{rope} and $W$ the projection matrix for the Fourier feature.
-The formulations of position-encoded features are as follows:
+\paragraph{Condensed Feature Grid.} To further improve efficiency, our core is to condense voxels into a 2D planar grid by pooling voxel features vertically within each pillar.
+To address the challenge of 3D spatial modeling, we disentangle the position encoding along vertical and horizontal directions, respectively.
+The process from voxels to \ac{cfg} consists of three stages: \begin{itemize}[leftmargin=*] \item \textbf{Vertical Position Encoding.} We encode the vertical position (\ie, height) of each voxel using \ac{rope} \cite{su2024roformer}, which applies a rotation-like transformation to the feature.
+The rotation angles relate to a pre-defined channel-wise frequencies and position value (\ie, height).
+Compared to additive position embeddings \cite{vaswani2017attention,tancik2020fourier}, the rotary nature enables \ac{rope} to better capture vertical spatial relations, such as distinguishing objects at different heights (see example in \supp).
+The height-encoded voxel feature $\bar{v}_{(x,y,z)}$ is formulated as: